axkurcom/staronom/README.md

 Staronom is strongest as an operational analytics tool for GitHub star history:

 - It handles trailing zero days and the current partial day explicitly.
+- It detects large launch or attention bursts with a robust rolling median/MAD baseline.
 - It separates reporting math from model training history.
 - It has bounded numerical behavior for horizons, probabilities, trend growth, and invalid history counts.